joelHarawa/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Vulnerability Response Process
 * No specific information on this is provided in the security file currently.
 * Recommendation:
-  * Dedicated email for reporting security bugs/vulnerabilities that is monitored 24x7.
+  * Dedicated email for reporting security bugs/vulnerabilities that are monitored 24x7.
   * Acknowledgement email to reporter within a reasonable time span once the process it started.
   * Information on maintainers who are charged with responding to security events (in case an immediate response is required).
-  * Include specific timeline/procedures to assign resources and fix a reported vulnerability.
+  * Include specific timelines/procedures to assign resources and fix a reported vulnerability.
 ### Incident Response
 * Since this project does not directly handle any customer data, any users who experience an incident will report a vulnerability.